Staff Writer

 By Bill Fay | November 9, 2012

 Are you worried about identity theft and someone ruining your good credit name?
 The Fair Credit Reporting Act was designed to ease your fears.
-The Fair Credit Reporting Act (FCRA)…
+So, what is the Fair Credit…

 Federal Trade Commission Act